FiendFyre5/Blank/index.md

 A relative link to access the readme file for this assignment is [Link to the README](README.md)

-*Disclaimer: This small project was built as a part of my cse 110 lab assignment :)*
+*Disclaimer: This small project was a part of my cse 110 lab 1 assignment*